 A lease is in place over the buildings used by Edmund Rice Foundation Nairobi Office.
 The first renewal term of this lease began on 1st August 2018, and expires on 31st July 2024.
-The Company has an option to extend this lease for a further six years after expiry.
-At balance date, it is not reasonably certain that the Company will exercise the option to extend the lease and therefore it has not been included in the measurement of lease liabilities.
+The Company extended this lease for a further six years after expiry, from 1st August 2024 to 31st July 2030.